mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Interim transcript hash: 0
   * Init secret: 0

-* For each member, construct an Add proposal from the KeyPackage for that member (see {{add}})
+* For each member, construct an _Add_ proposal from the KeyPackage for that member (see {{add}})

-* Construct a Commit message that commits all of the Add proposals, in any order chosen by the creator (see {{commit}})
+* Construct a _Commit_ message that commits all of the Add proposals, in any order chosen by the creator (see {{commit}})

-* Process the Commit message to obtain a new group state (for the epoch in which the new members are added) and a Welcome message
+* Process the _Commit_ message to obtain a new group state (for the epoch in which the new members are added) and a _Welcome_ message

-* Transmit the Welcome message to the other new members
+* Transmit the _Welcome_ message to the other new members

-The recipient of a Welcome message processes it as described in
+The recipient of a _Welcome_ message processes it as described in
 {{welcoming-new-members}}.

 In principle, the above process could be streamlined by having the creator directly create a tree and choose a random value for first epoch's epoch secret.
-We follow the steps above because it removes unnecessary choices, by which, for example, bad randomness could be introduced.
-The only choices the creator makes here are its own KeyPackage, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.
+We follow the steps above because it removes unnecessary choices, when, for example, bad randomness could be introduced.
+The only choices the creator makes here are its own KeyPackage, the leaf secret from which the _Commit_ is built, and the intermediate key pairs along the direct path to the root.

-A new member receiving a Welcome message can recognize group creation if the number of entries in the `members` array is equal to the number of leaves in the tree minus one.
-A client receiving a Welcome message SHOULD verify whether it is a newly created group, and if so, SHOULD verify that the above process was followed by reconstructing the Add and Commit messages and verifying that the resulting transcript hashes and epoch secret match those found in the Welcome message.
+An invited member receiving a _Welcome_ message can recognize group creation if the number of entries in the `members` array is equal to the number of leaves in the tree minus one.
+A client receiving a _Welcome_ message SHOULD verify whether it is a newly created group, and if so, SHOULD verify that the above process was followed by reconstructing the _Add_ and _Commit_ messages, and verifying that the resulting transcript hashes and epoch secret match those found in the Welcome message.

 # Group Evolution